 In most cases, both parents are appointed joint managing conservators of the child, which means that both parents will have the equal right to make decisions concerning their child.

 However, one parent is usually appointed the primary custodial parent.
-This parent will have the exclusive right to designate the child’s primary residence.
+This parent will have the exclusive right to designate the child’s primary residence and where the child spends most of their time.
 In other words, this is the parent with whom the child will primarily reside.

-The non-custodial parent will have the same rights as the other parent (with the exception of the right to designate the child’s primary residence) but will typically have visitation in accordance with the standard possession order (every first, third and fifth weekend of the month and every Thursday from 6-8pm).
+The non-custodial parent will have the same rights as the other parent (except the right to designate where the child lives) but will typically have visitation in accordance with the standard possession order (every first, third, and fifth weekend of the month and every Thursday from 6-8 pm).
 The non-custodial parent will also be the parent paying child support.

 Why Would a Court Grant Sole Managing Conservatorship?

 One parent may be awarded custody only if the arrangement serves the child’s best interests because this is the primary consideration in determining conservatorship.

 However, a court may award sole custody or managing conservatorship if one parent does not want to take on the responsibilities; this does not impact his or her legal obligation to pay child support.